GoogleChrome/web.dev/src/site/content/en/blog/compute-pressure/index.md

 `0.0` and `1.0` instead of more identifiable values like clock speeds in GHz.
 The values passed to the callback fall into one of the "buckets" defined by the thresholds used to configure the observer.
-The actual value will be the midpoint between the upper and lower bounds for the bucket—in other words, they will be values determined by how you configure the observer, and not based on the actual device.
+The actual value will be the midpoint between the upper and lower bounds for the bucket.
+In other words, they will be values determined by how you configure the observer, and not based on the actual device.